-Scott Sargrad is the vice president of K-12 Education Policy at the Center for American Progress.
+Scott Sargrad is the Deputy Chief of Staff for Policy and Programs for the U.S. Department of Education.
+Scott was formerly the vice president of K-12 Education Policy at the Center for American Progress.
 Prior to joining CAP, Sargrad served as deputy assistant secretary for elementary and secondary education at the U.S. Department of Education under then-Education Secretary Arne Duncan, as well as the acting director of the Office of School Turnaround.
 He joined the Education Department in 2009 as a presidential management fellow in the Office of Special Education and Rehabilitative Services and also worked as a senior policy adviser in the Office of Planning, Evaluation, and Policy Development.
 Previously, Sargrad taught mathematics; coached cross country and track and field; and was a special education instructional assistant.
 He also worked on disability policy and taught English in Hanoi, Vietnam.
 Sargrad received his bachelor’s degree in mathematics with a minor in philosophy from Haverford College and a master’s degree in education policy and management from the Harvard Graduate School of Education.

 Van Schoales, President, A+ Colorado